-In her really interesting book, The Averaged American, Sarah Igo uses case studies (Middletown, the Gallup Poll, and the Kinsey Reports) to tell the intellectual history of statistics, polling, and sampling.
+In a great book, The Averaged American, sociologist Sarah Igo uses case studies to tell the intellectual history of statistics, polling, and sampling.
 The premise is fascinating: Today we’re bombarded with statistics about the U.S. population, but this is a new development.
 Before the science developed, the concept was elusive and the knowledge was impossible.
 In other words, before statistics, there was no “average American.”

 The implication here is, of course, that Black Americans aren’t “real” Americans and that including them in opinion poll data is literally skewing the results.

-Scientists designed the Middletown study with exactly this mentality.
+Scientists designed the famous Middletown study with exactly this mentality.
 Trying to determine who the average American was, scientists excluded Black Americans out of hand.
 Of course, that was in the 1920s and ’30s.
-How wild to see the same mentality today.
+How wild to see the same mentality in the 2000s.